msaifuddin/r2-file-manager/README.md

 ## Usage

-The system is designed to be run in a serverless environment, with the main functionality being handled by the Cloudflare Worker.
+The system is designed to be run by Cloudflare Workers.

 The worker handles the following HTTP methods: